-3D Printers in Medicine: Amazing Technology and Uses
+3D Printers in Medicine: Exciting Uses and Potential Applications

 3D printing is an exciting innovation in technology that has many useful applications.
 One fascinating and potentially very important application of 3D printers is the creation of materials that can be used in medicine.
 These materials include implantable medical devices, artificial body parts or prosthetics, and customized medical instruments.
 They also include printed patches of living human tissue as well as mini organs.
 In the future, implantable organs may be printed.

 3D printers have the ability to print solid, three dimensional objects based on a digital model stored in a computer's memory.
 A common printing medium is liquid plastic that solidifies after printing, but other media are available.
 These include powdered metal and "inks" containing living cells.